 In 2018 the total number of health workers in all public hospitals was 18,661, out of which 4,182 (22.2%) were physicians, 6,876 (36.5%) were nurses, and 7,603 (41.3%) were other medical and non-medical staff.
 There were 2,747 specialists in all public hospitals, 1,856 (76.6%) at the secondary health care level and 891 (23.4%) at the tertiary health care level.

-About 20 medical and nursing staff have so far acquired the infection unsuspectingly while performing regular care in their primary clinics or in professional meetings.
+Across March about 20 medical and nursing staff acquired the infection unsuspectingly while performing regular care in their primary clinics or in professional meetings.
 This constitutes about 10% of all reported cases so far and is of great concern.
 On 26 March, the Ministry of Health decided on the use of PPE in line with WHO specifications for the protection against SARSv2 by all healthcare professionals and in all health care facilities countrywide.

-As of 25 March 2020, the online WHO training course for COVID-19 for health care and infection control and protection is available in the Macedonian language on the WHO learning platform for health workers (https://openwho.org/).
+As of 25 March 2020, the online WHO training course for COVID-19 for health care and infection control and protection was made available in the Macedonian language on the WHO learning platform for health workers (https://openwho.org/).
 UNFPA and WHO are currently working to produce an Albanian language version.

-As of 31 March 2020, WHO’s training module on Emerging respiratory viruses, including COVID-19: Methods for detection, prevention, response and control in Macedonian language is available in Macedonian language (https://openwho.org/courses/introduction-to-COVID-19-MK).
+As of 31 March 2020, WHO’s training module on Emerging respiratory viruses, including COVID-19: Methods for detection, prevention, response and control in Macedonian language was available in Macedonian language (https://openwho.org/courses/introduction-to-COVID-19-MK).

 As of 2 April 2020, the total number of affected medical staff is 41, out of which 28 have acquired the infection while in their primary clinics, which constitutes about 11% of the total number of confirmed COVID-19 cases.